 In order to comply with a policy, people need to be aware of it.
 Students, staff, parents, and the community are all impacted by a tobacco-free school policy.
 Therefore, each of these audiences needs to understand the policy.
 There are many ways to effectively communicate positive messages about the tobacco-free policy.
 Aim for clear, positive messages that motivate people to comply.
-Here are some suggestions on ways to thoroughly communicate your policy.
+Here are some suggestions on ways to thoroughly communicate your policy in order of importance.